justUmen/PopUpLearn/README.md

 # PopUpLearn (Work in progress)

-Learning with popups.
+Learning with popups !!

-Made for GameScript but can be used to learn pretty much whatever you want.
+Made for GameScript but can be used to learn pretty much whatever you want, but you need a clean DB about it.

-Content should be compatible with "WallpaperGenerator", "Brainz" and "GameScript quizzes".
+The DB is text-based in .pul files.

-Everything is text-based in .pul files.
+Content should be / will be compatible with "WallpaperGenerator", "Brainz" and "GameScript quizzes".

 Content is moved from the folder "ToLearn" to the folder "Learned" ???